Anita Augspurg: Biography

 Augspurg was born the youngest daughter of the lawyer Wilhelm Augsburg.

 She attended a private women's school between 1864 and 1873, then started work in her father's Verden law practice, where she worked until she reached the age of majority.
-Augspurg passed the Prussian state test for teachers at a Höhere Mädchenschule in 1879 (after taking a private course in Berlin).
-Soon afterwards she completed a similar test that allowed her to work as a gym teacher.
+Augspurg passed the Prussian state test for teachers at an Höhere Mädchenschule in 1879 (after taking a private course in Berlin).
+Soon afterwards she completed a similar test that allowed her to work as a Gymnasium teacher.
 At the same time, she took acting classes from Minona Frieb-Blumauer.

-From 1881-82 she was an apprentice to the Meiningen Ensemble and took part in concert tours across Germany, the Netherlands, and Lithuania.
-Starting 1884, she worked as a permanent member at the Landestheater Altenburg (today in Thuringia, Germany) specifically at the Ducal Court Theater.
+From 1881-82, she was an apprentice to the Meiningen Ensemble and took part in concert tours across Germany, the Netherlands, and Lithuania.
+Starting in 1884, she worked as a permanent member at the Landestheater Altenburg (today in Thuringia, Germany) specifically at the Ducal Court Theater.
 Her maternal grandmother, who died in 1887, left her a considerable inheritance, which made her financially independent.

 After a five-year career as an actress, she went with her friend Sophia Goudstikker to Munich, where in 1887 they jointly opened a photography studio, the Hofatelier Elvira.
 The two women wore short hair, unconventional clothing, and frequently made public their support for the struggle for the liberation of women and their free lifestyle.
 Because of that unusual lifestyle, Augspurg was exposed to personal attacks by anti-feminists far more than were other personalities of the women's movement.
 Nonetheless, her contacts made through the stage and the studio quickly made her well-known, and she eventually had the Bavarian royal family as a customer.

-By 1890 Augspurg was deeply involved in the German women's movement and practised as a public speaker.
+By 1890, Augspurg was deeply involved in the German women's movement and practised as a public speaker.
 Her commitment to women's rights led her to decide, after several years of successful work, to study for a law degree.
 She went to the University of Zurich, Switzerland, because women in Germany still did not have equal access to universities.
 Alongside Rosa Luxemburg, with whom she had a turbulent relationship, she was one of the founders of the International Female Students Association (Internationaler Studentinnenverein).
 She completed her studies with a doctorate in 1897, the first doctor of law of the German Empire.

 Meanwhile, in 1895 Augspurg had begun to collaborate with the newspaper Die Frauenbewegung ("The Women's Movement"), writing articles denouncing the discrimination to which she was subjected in social legislation, describing in particular marriage as a form of legalised prostitution.
 In 1896, she participated in the International Conference of Women held in Berlin, where she met the radical feminist Lida Gustava Heymann, who later became her significant other and partner.